 My thoughts reeled the day after Jenna’s death as a few close friends, my husband, and I braced ourselves for the reading of the three-page letter police had discovered on her thumb drive.

-Dear Family and Extended Family,
+Dear Family and Extended Family, (from Jenna)

 I’m really sorry for leaving you like this.
 Honestly I am.
 During the last few months of my life I was incredibly depressed.
 You just didn’t notice since I put up a good front most of the time.